0b01/rickyhan.com/_posts/2017-11-10-bypassing-recaptcha.markdown

 # Background

-A page is protected by reCaptcha means that form must be accompanied by `g-recaptcha-response` which is then verified on the backend.
-Based on the probability calculated by a machine learning algorithm, reCaptcha gives you a range of captchas: from none to very difficult.
-Instead of having to solve the captcha by hand, this method allows using another browser session cookie which Google deems "human" to bypass a captcha.
-These "valid" browser sessions can be farmed en masse(I will not cover).
+"Protected by reCaptcha" means that a form has to be accompanied by a `g-recaptcha-response` field, which is then verified by the backend through a request to reCaptcha server.
+Based on the probability calculated by a machine learning algorithm, reCaptcha may give you captchas with difficulty nonexistent, very hard and everything in between.
+Instead of having to solve the captcha by hand, this method allows using another valid browser session cookie which Google deems "human" to effectively bypass a captcha.
+These "valid" browser sessions can be farmed en masse.
+According to [this report](https://www.blackhat.com/docs/asia-16/materials/asia-16-Sivakorn-Im-Not-a-Human-Breaking-the-Google-reCAPTCHA-wp.pdf), "[...] a checkbox captcha is obtained after the beginning of the 9th day from the cookie’s creation, without requiring any browsing activities and type of network connection [...].
+Our experiment also revealed that each cookie can receive up to 8 checkbox captchas in a day."

 # Overview